- Hi, I am Archit Shah, a Chartered Accountant (CA), and Managing Partner at M A A K & Associates.

 All the options that were planned out before leaving my job didn’t work out, and challenges started widening.
 It did make me think “Did I select the wrong option?”
 Despite that, I knew that I needed to wait and put in the effort with a positive mindset.

 I was running a proprietorship firm for a year and a half, but soon I realized that if I wanted to scale, I needed to have a diversified team.

 Right around that time, I bumped into Kenan Satyawadi who had left his job at Deloitte to start his CA practice.
-Through him, I met Marmik Shah another practising CA.
+Through him, I met Marmik Shah another practicing CA.

 After discussing our plans, we joined hands and decided to grow together and reach the next level.
 In December 2013, M A A K & Associates was born in Ahmedabad, India.